+Rapp comment:

+Option-3: all

+Without clear majority, rapp suggest to further discuss this issue.

+If the UE has multiple QoS profiles for same DST L2 ID, and thus they associate with different inactivity timer length value(s), UE has to down-select [8/12] to the largest inactivity timer length value [8/8].

 For RTT timer length:

 Q2.4-4a: If one selected option-1 for Q2.3-1, and if the UE has multiple QoS profiles, and thus they associate with different RTT timer length value(s), for same DST L2 ID, do you think TX/RX UE has to down-select to a single associated RTT timer length value?